Korean green chili pickles are an easy and delicious Korean side dish that has a sweet and sour flavor and crunchy texture.

 Note

-- Before you close the lid (in step 3), you can add a small bowl (that would fit in your jar) or a bag of pebble stones to press down the chillies.
-This may help the initial pickling process to happen faster and also it may help your chillies to stay more sterile.
+- Before you close the lid (in step 3), you can add a small bowl (that would fit in your jar) or a bag of pebble stones to press down the chilies.
+This may help the initial pickling process to happen faster and also it may help your chilies to stay more sterile.
 However, I don’t always do this and my pickles have been fine.
 So I’ll leave it up to you.

 Korean Green Chili Pickles